google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 {{deterministic_signatures}}).
 If different SCTs are produced for the same submission, multiple log entries will have to be created, one for each SCT (as the timestamp is a part of the leaf structure).
-Note that if a certificate was previously logged as a precertificate, then the precertificate's SCT of type `precert_sct_v2` would not be appropriate; instead, a fresh SCT of type `x509_sct_v2` should be generated.
+Note that if a certificate was previously logged as a precertificate, then the precertificate's SCT (with `entry_type` set to `precertificate`) would not be appropriate; instead, a fresh SCT with `entry_type` set to `certificate` should be generated.

 An SCT is the log's promise to incorporate the submitted entry in its Merkle Tree no later than a fixed amount of time, known as the Maximum Merge Delay